cytopia/devilbox/docs/Quickstart.md

 ## 1. Installation

+Installing the devilbox is as easy as this:

 ```shell
 $ git clone https://github.com/cytopia/devilbox
 $ cd devilbox/
 $ cp env-example .env
 ```

+To find out in more detail for different operating systems have a look at **[Install](Install.md)**.

 ## 2. Update

+You will have the choice to stay on stable git tags or on the latest master branch.
+Both options have slightly different update procedures.
+View the quick instructions below and for more information have a look at **[Update](Update.md)**

 #### 2.1 Tagged release